Subhrangsu90/100-Days-of-Code/README.md

 Another step forward in mastering JavaScript essentials! 💻🚀 #100DaysOfCode #JavaScript

+## Day 20: JavaScript String Manipulation

+### What I Learned
+- Utilized escape sequences in strings.
+- Concatenated strings with different operators.
+- Constructed strings with variables and appended variables.
+- Explored string length and character retrieval methods.
+- Worked with word blanks for dynamic string creation.

+### Key Concepts Explored
+- String concatenation for building complex strings.
+- String immutability and its implications.
+- Using bracket notation to access characters in a string.

+Enhancing my JavaScript skills through string manipulations! 💻🔗 #100DaysOfCode #JavaScript

 ## Connect with Me

 📫 Feel free to connect with me and share your coding journey!
 Let's inspire and support each other: